-&lt;sup>1 Conflict minerals are those minerals regulated by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
+1 Conflict minerals are those minerals regulated by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
 They include columbite-tantalite, also known as coltan (and its derivative tantalum); cassiterite (and its derivative tin); wolframite (and its derivative tungsten); and gold.

-Engineering team and efforts to analyze for presence of 3TG
+Our efforts to detect and analyze the presence of 3TG

-Generally, for each of the principal products manufactured in the Company's Capital Equipment and APS business segments, our Engineering team analyzed each part in the Bill of Materials ("BOM") for presence of 3TG.
-If the part did not contain 3TG, there was no further action taken and the Company's database was updated.
-The drawing and data sheet and material composition were examined.
+Generally, for each of the principal products manufactured in the Company's Capital Equipment and APS business segments, our engineering team analyzes each part of our Bill of Materials ("BOM") for the presence of 3TG.
+The drawing and data sheet and material composition are also examined.
+If a part does not contain 3TG, there will be no further action taken and the Company's database will be updated.
 The following is a flow chart illustrating the approach taken by the Engineering team:

-Each part was listed in a file as per the below example:
+Each part will be examined for its material, finishing and detection of 3TG and thereinafter listed in a file as per the below example:

-BOM level Item part number Item Description Material Finishing Sn Та w Au Action 3 84625-6016-054 WIRE,PVC B 16AWG(26/30) GRN/YEL 600V 105 CONDUCTOR: STRANDED COPPER INSULATION: PVC CONDUCTOR: TINNED COPPER TIN NIL NIL NIL YES 3 16565-6033-004 TERMINAL RING 16-22 GAGE STUD NO 8 TERMINAL BODY AND SLEEVE: COPPER INSULATOR: NYLON TERMINAL BODY AND SLEEVE: TIN PLATED TIN NIL NIL NIL YES 3 19055-6088-000 LABEL, SELF-LAM 1/2" X 2" CMPTR-PRNTBLE XB292 TRANSPARENT VINYL FILM NA NIL NIL NIL NIL NO 2 33850-0025-000 CAMERA,HEAD UNKNOWN UNKNOWN UNKNOWN YES
+BOM level Item part number Item Description Material Finishing Sn Та w Au Action 3 84625-6016-054 WIRE, PVC B 16AWG(26/30) GRN/YEL 600V 105 CONDUCTOR: STRANDED COPPER INSULATION: PVC CONDUCTOR: TINNED COPPER TIN NIL NIL NIL YES 3 16565-6033-004 TERMINAL RING 16-22 GAGE STUD NO 8 TERMINAL BODY AND SLEEVE: COPPER INSULATOR: NYLON TERMINAL BODY AND SLEEVE: TIN PLATED TIN NIL NIL NIL YES 3 19055-6088-000 LABEL, SELF-LAM 1/2" X 2" CMPTR-PRNTBLE XB292 TRANSPARENT VINYL FILM NA NIL NIL NIL NIL NO 2 33850-0025-000 CAMERA, HEAD UNKNOWN UNKNOWN UNKNOWN YES

-The file contains a listing of each item by part number, a description of the part, the material contained in the part, the finishing of the part, a column for each 3TG item, and a course of action.
-Under the "Action" column, it was noted "Yes" if the part contained 3TG or was undeterminable, and "No" if there was no presence of 3TG.
-If it was established that the item did contain 3TG or was undeterminable, the part was referred to the Supply Chain department for identification of the supplier of the part.
+The file contains a listing of each item by part number, a description of the part, the materials contained in the part, the finishing of the part, a column for each 3TG item, and a course of action.
+Under the "Action" column, a "Yes" will be indicated if the part contains 3TG or was undeterminable at the point of initial examination, and a "No" will be indicated if the part does not contain 3TG.
+If the part contains 3TG or 3TG is undeterminable at the point of initial examination, the part will be referred to the Supply Chain department for follow-up, including the identification of the relevant supplier of the part.

-For certain subsidiaries, we sent the Responsible Business Alliance/Global e-Sustainability Initiative Conflict Minerals Reporting Template ("CMRT") to the top 98% of the suppliers in terms of total purchases.
+For certain subsidiaries, we will issue the Responsible Business Alliance/Global e-Sustainability Initiative Conflict Minerals Reporting Template ("CMRT") to the top 98% of the suppliers in terms of total purchases.
+Suppliers will be expected to complete the CMRT in a timely manner and provide the necessary information to help the Company determine, detect and analyze the presence of 3TG.

-Supply chain and efforts to determine country of origin
+Our efforts to determine the country of origin

-Generally, the Supply Chain team linked each part to the purchasing function to identify the supplier of the material, component or sub assembly.
-The CMRTs were forwarded to our direct suppliers ("Tier-1 suppliers") to establish the source of the 3TG for each of the items that were identified to contain 3TG.
-Each CMRT included questions regarding the Company's conflict-free policy, engagement with its direct suppliers, and a listing of the smelters that the Company and its suppliers use.
+Generally, our supply chain function will link up and liaise with the purchasing function to identify the supplier of the material, component or sub assembly.
+To the extent a part contains 3TG or is undeterminable, CMRTs will be issued to our direct suppliers ("Tier-1 suppliers") to verify the presence of, or establish the source of the 3TG.
+Each CMRT included questions regarding the supplier's conflict-free policy, engagement with its direct suppliers, and a listing of the smelters that the supplier and its suppliers use.
 In addition, the template contained questions about the origin of conflict minerals included in their products, as well as the suppliers' due diligence.